12 RPA Use Cases In The Real World [Updated 2023]

 Also, the Guardian Group has also embraced RPA technology in their processes and have seen early success in their journey.
 The technology has enabled them to calculate, copy, paste, access, or use existing business rules to handle, use, and feed data into the core enterprise application.

-Other Processes of RPA Use Case in Financial Services Can Include:
+Other Processes of RPA Use Cases in Financial Services Can Include:

 Accounts Payable (AP)

 RPA bots can transfer inbound invoices from PDFs, internal spreadsheets, and web applications.
 Also, RPA bot can place a duplicate PDF on an internal server and this makes it useful in order to ensure regulatory compliance, and can reduce up to 60% of vendor invoice processing cycle times.

 Accounts Receivable (AR)

 Bots are capable of faster and more accurate maintenance of customer master files and credit approvals.
 The same goes for AR cash receipts and order, and their processing.
 Also, late notices can be sent by email more quickly with the minimum hassle that naturally comes with last-minute updates.